cashubtc/nuts/XX.md

 can use NUT-09 to restore the signatures.
 While we assume that Bob will usually take the most recent commitment, as it's the most valuable, it is not guaranteed that he will do that.
-Alice can iterate over the amounts, for - for each amount - loop over the indices in order to reconstruct the deterministic output and restore the signature.
+Alice can iterate over the amounts, and - for each amount - loop over the indices in order to reconstruct the deterministic output and restore the signature.
 When a given restoration fails, she can stop increasing the _index_ and move on to the next amount instead.